okirmis/rails-param-validation/README.md

 [![pipeline status](https://git.iftrue.de/okirmis/rails-param-validation/badges/master/pipeline.svg)](https://git.iftrue.de/okirmis/rails-param-validation/commits/master)

-This gem provides parameter validation for Rails using a declarative parameter definition.
+This gem provides parameter validation for Rails using a declarative parameter definition and makes the automatic validation of complex parameters very easy.
 It also supports an export of the definition as an OpenAPI document.

 ## Quick Example